OctaviaProject/octaviaproject.github.io/_posts/2015-3-23-Resistance-and-change-begin-in-art.md

 subtitle: "Ursula K. Le Guin at the National Book Awards"
 author: Meghan
 ---
-At the 2014 National Book Awards, revolutionary science-fiction author Ursula K. Le Guin was [awarded the Medal for Distinguished Contribution to American Letters] (http://www.nationalbook.org/amerletters_2014_uleguin.html#.VRAgMxB4pps/), an award which recognizes writers who have made a significant impact on the country's literary tradition.
+At the 2014 National Book Awards, revolutionary science-fiction author Ursula K. Le Guin was [awarded the Medal for Distinguished Contribution to American Letters](http://www.nationalbook.org/amerletters_2014_uleguin.html#.VRAgMxB4pps), an award which recognizes writers who have made a significant impact on the country's literary tradition.
 During her acceptance speech, the distinguished author spoke of the dangers of a profit-focused publishing industry and the limited vision of art that is produced for marketing purposes.

 > "The profit motive is often in conflict with the aims of art.
 We live in capitalism, its power seems inescapable--but then, so did the divine right of kings. [...]
 Resistance and change often begin in art.
 Very often in our art, the art of words."